aayushi173/EV-Charging-Toronto/README.md

 ## Data Sources:

 Data was sourced from open data Toronto portal https://open.toronto.ca/dataset which is contained in a R Library: library(opendatatoronto).

-Link to download the Traffic Data: https://open.toronto.ca/dataset/traffic-volumes-at-intersections-for-all-modes/
+Link to download the Traffic data: https://open.toronto.ca/dataset/traffic-volumes-at-intersections-for-all-modes/

-Link for business information: https://open.toronto.ca/dataset/municipal-licensing-and-standards-business-licences-and-permits/.
+Link for Business data: https://open.toronto.ca/dataset/municipal-licensing-and-standards-business-licences-and-permits/.

+Link for GreenPParking data: data:https://open.toronto.ca/dataset/green-p-parking/

-Data downloaded from source for purpose of analysis.
-Utilizing the library(opendatatoronto).
+Data is downloaded from source for purpose of analysis utilizing the library(opendatatoronto).
 Library presented limitation for number of records (limited to the max of 32000 records).

 ## Code File: